mozilla/pontoon/specs/0111-redesign-profile-page.md

 * If a person submits 100 translations, but 20 are rejected, the approval ratio will be 80%.
 * If a person submits 100 translations, 20 are rejected, 20 are self-approved, the approval ratio will be 75% (60 over 80).

-The graph displays both the selected month’s ratio and the average for the previous 12 months.
+The graph displays both the specific month’s ratio and the average for the previous 12 months.

 ## Self-approval ratio